Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 4. Visit Bellver Castle for the Best Views of Palma

-Set on a pine-covered hill just 10 minutes drive from the cruise port, Bellver Castle is a unique 14th-century circular fortress with panoramic views of Palma and the harbor.
+Set on a pine-covered hill just a 10-minute drive from the cruise port, Bellver Castle is a unique 14th-century circular fortress with panoramic views of Palma and the harbor.

 Once a royal residence and military prison, today it houses the Museum of Palma’s History.